gvwilson/sensibleadventures/short-stories/arecibo.md

 <div align="center">* * *</div>

-**Alignment / always and forever**

 REPORT

-Images from a hundred lifetimes spool by.
+Images from a thousand lifetimes spool by.

-IRRELEVANT REPORT
+IRRELEVANT / REPORT

 The outline of the lattice re-forms in Black's head.
 They pause it half-complete.